gabrielddantas/gabrielddantas/README.md

 ##### - 👨‍💻 I'm currently a software development at GCTI

-##### - ✨ I’m currently learning React, Angular, Node with Typescript and Spring with Java.
+##### - ✨ I’m currently learning Next, React, Angular, Node with Typescript and Springboot.

 ##### - 🤔 I'm looking for help on how to develop myself more and more.